 Here are some key points about binge eating disorder.
 More detail and supporting information is in the main article.

-- Sufferers believe they have no control over their eating.
+- People with the condition feel they have no control over their eating.

-- There are many psychological factors that can trigger the disorder.
+- Depression and other psychological factors can trigger the condition.

 - One binging session can consist of up to 20,000 calories.